On properties of the space of quantum states and their application to construction of entanglement monotones: Entanglement of Formation

-The possible generalization of this notion is considered in \cite{ESP}, where the Entanglement of Formation of a state $\omega$ of an infinite dimensional composite system is defined as the minimal possible average entanglement over all pure state \textit{discrete countable} decompositions of $\omega$, which means $E^{d}_{F}=(H\circ\Theta)_{*}^{\sigma}$.
+The possible generalization of this notion is considered in~\cite{8}, where the Entanglement of Formation of a state $\omega$ of an infinite dimensional composite system is defined as the minimal possible average entanglement over all pure state \textit{discrete countable} decompositions of $\omega$, which means $E^{d}_{F}=(H\circ\Theta)_{*}^{\sigma}$.

-The generalized convex roof construction described above with the von Neumann entropy $H$ in the role of function $f$ leads to the definition of EoF as $E^{c}_{F}=E^{H}=(H\circ\Theta)_{*}^{\mu}=\overline{\mathrm{co}}(H\circ\Theta)$ considered in \cite{Sh-3}\footnote{In this paper the functions $E^{d}_{F}$ and $E^{c}_{F}$ are denoted $E^{1}_{F}$ and $E^{2}_{F}$ correspondingly.}, by which the Entanglement of Formation of a state $\omega$ of an infinite dimensional composite system is defined as the minimal possible average entanglement over all pure state \textit{continuous} decompositions of $\omega$.
+The generalized convex roof construction considered in Section~\ref{s4.2} with the von Neumann entropy $H$ in the role of function $f$ leads to the proposed in~\cite{25} definition of the EoF: $E^{c}_{F}=E^{H}=(H\circ\Theta)_{*}^{\mu}=\overline{\operatorname{co}}(H\circ\Theta)$, by which the Entanglement of Formation of a state $\omega$ of an infinite dimensional composite system is defined as the minimal possible average entanglement over all pure state \textit{continuous} decompositions of $\omega$.

 An interesting open question is a relation between $E^{d}_{F}$ and $E^{c}_{F}$.
 It follows from the definitions that